Skip to main content

-But there may come a time when you’re interested in dating.
-Not only can the pursuit of new romance feel exhilarating; it offers real benefits for your health and well-being, too.
+That said, there may come a time when you’re interested in dating.
+Not only can the pursuit of new romance feel exhilarating; but it offers real benefits for your health and well-being, too.
+As Krisher reminds us,

-Even if you’re not ready to dip your toes in the dating waters, knowing how to approach it can help you be prepared when the moment is right.
+Even if you’re not quite ready to dip your toes into the dating waters, knowing how to approach the pool can help prepare you for when the moment is right.

 How can I meet someone as an older adult?

-The good news is that when it comes to dating as a senior, some things haven’t changed.
+The good news?
+When it comes to dating, some things haven’t changed.
 Tried-and-true methods of meeting new people still apply, including:

-• Introductions through people you know, like friends and family.
+• Mutual Introductions.
+Tell your friends and family you're ready to dive in.
 After all, they know you best and who might be a good match for you.

-With a senior dating app, you'll typically be required to register using your email address.
-You may be asked to fill out a questionnaire so that the system can better pair you with other singles who are a good fit.
-You'll usually be prompted to upload a photo of yourself.
-Once you’ve completed your profile, you’ll start receiving matches in your local area.
-If you decide you want to connect with someone, you'll often be allowed to send them a private message using an online message function.
-Then it’s up to you to decide whether you want to meet the individual face-to-face.
+How do these dating sites and apps work?
+Typically, you’ll need to register using your email address.
+Some platforms ask you to fill out a questionnaire, which helps pair you with other people who are a good fit.
+Usually, you’ll upload a photo of yourself (although this is optional in most cases).
+Once you’ve completed your profile, the platform gets to work: alerting you to potential matches in your local area.
+If you decide you want to connect with someone, you’ll have the opportunity to do it via a built-in messaging function that preserves your privacy until (and if) you’re ready to share your personal contact information.
+Then it’s up to you to decide whether you want to meet them face-to-face.

-Five golden rules for senior dating and intimacy
+Five golden rules for dating and intimacy after 50

-Before you dive head-first into the world of dating after 50, there are some things to consider.
-Knowing what to expect, and how to keep yourself safe, can help you enjoy the ride.
+Before you dive head-first into dating after 50, assemble your personal playbook.
+When you know what to expect, and how to keep yourself safe, you can relax and enjly the experience more fully.
 Here’s what we recommend:

 1. Meet in public first.